Godot Python MMO Part 3

 and the server sends an updating saying it should be at (5, 5)

+, then we set the client’s velocity to the vector with length 70, and direction pointing southeast.
+We keep the velocity here until eventually the client gets close enough to the target position, and then we set the velocity to zero.
 If the actor is the client’s player character (i.e., not another player), then we choose to follow the local player target position rather than obtain the target from the server.
 This is to ensure a smooth, responsive experience for the player with no latency.
 Of course, the server is still keeping track of the player’s position, and later we will see how to correct if the client goes too off course or tries hacking the game.

 Player input